Urbane F. Bass: Death and legacy

-On October 6, 1918, Monthois, France was facing heavy artillery fire from the Germans leaving many wounded in the processes.
-Bass went into the line so he could provide immediate aid to the wounded when a shell blasted in the forward aid station he had been working in.
-The explosion severed both of his legs around the thigh region.
-With not many attendants around, Bass died in minutes from shock and blood loss.
+On October 6, 1918, Monthois, France was facing heavy artillery fire from the Germans, leaving many wounded in the process.
+Bass went into the line so he could provide immediate aid to the wounded when a shell exploded in the forward aid station he had been working in.
+The explosion severed both of Bass’s legs above the knees, and he died in minutes from shock and blood loss.
 He was posthumously awarded the Distinguished Service Cross on July 9, 1918, for administering "first aid in the open under prolonged and intense shell fire until he was severely wounded and carried from the field."

 Bass' body was returned home and reburied in Fredericksburg National Cemetery on July 23, 1921, making him the first African-American officer to be interred there.
-The Shiloh Baptist Church in Fredericksburg installed a large stained glass window incorporating Bass' image in honor of his heroism.
-The American Medical Association acknowledged Dr. Bass's contributions and service in their 1919 issue.
+In 1920, the Shiloh Baptist Church in Fredericksburg installed a large stained glass window incorporating Bass' image in honor of his heroism.
+The National Medical Association acknowledged Dr. Bass's contributions and service in their 1919 issue.
 In 1991, the Rebel Bowl Building in Fredericksburg was renamed the Bass-Ellison Social Services Building, in honor of Bass and his fellow Fredericksburg citizen Dr. Richard C. Ellison.